 Bed bugs have six stages of life, and they shed their skin throughout multiple stages of their lives.
-These bugs must shed six times before becoming fertile adults.
+These bugs must shed their exoskeleton six times before becoming fertile adults.
 Bed bugs usually bite people at night as their victim sleeps.
 They feed by piercing the skin with an elongated beak through which they withdraw blood.
-Bed Bugs tend to bite us on any part of the body, whereas mosquito bites are usually on the feet and ankles.
+Bed Bugs tend to eat us on any part of the body, whereas mosquito bites are usually on the feet and ankles.
 They will suck for up to 10 minutes before retreating from your skin to digest their new meal.
-Our pest control exterminators will get rid of your pest problems
+Our pest control exterminators will get rid of your pest problems.

 - Bed Bugs

 The first pest control extermination treatment is critical for our success in the process of getting rid of unwanted bugs or other pests.
 Our primary focus is to push out these annoying pests from their living places near or in your home.
 We target the pest nesting areas; some of our customers experience an increase of bug activity for a few days.
 Direct targeting will allow our preventative treatments to minimize future pest problems.
 We offer a full variety of pest control services outside and inside your home.
 We treat your home’s bathrooms, under sinks, window sills, along baseboards, and where pipes enter the walls.
 Out, we will operate around the base of your home while paying attention to problem areas such as trees, plants, and bushes.